|

 controller-comparator.
 Controller-comparators handle data

 transfers between core memory and all devices except computers.
+A computer,

 operating on the data stored in core memory, performs all the